 Income Capitalization Rate (Cap Rate), Gross Rent Multiplier (GRM) approach and Cash-on-Cash rate of return are the most often used methods to get a quick approximation of the value of an investment property:

 Income Capitalization Rate, aka, Cap Rate is the ratio between the first year Net Operating Income (NOI) and the purchase price of the property.
 The cap rate formula below can be used to derive the value of an investment property when the cap rate and the net operating income are known.
 Another variation of the cap rate formula is to determine the cap rate of an investment property when the NOI is known and the price is fixed.

 (Some investors use Cap Rate as a real estate investment rate of return (yield) to compare to what I could expect to earn on a Bond or CD.
-The difference being the effect of high inflation: a bond looses principal value and my money in a CD looses purchasing power, but a real estate investment portfolio appreciates even faster with inflation.
+The difference is the effect of high inflation: a bond loses principal value and my money in a CD loses purchasing power, but a real estate investment portfolio appreciates even faster with inflation.
 Real estate is an excellent inflation hedge.)

 Investment Value = NOI / CAP RATE

 Net Operating income (NOI) is calculated as follows:

 Scheduled Gross Income + Other Income - Vacancy Factor + Credit Losses =